Best Naked Motorcycles

 6. MV Agusta Brutale 1000 RR

 Coming from the Italian company MV Agusta, it’s safe to say that this bike is more than just a naked motorcycle.
 It truly packs a punch it comes to its most basic of specs, and there’s not enough oxygen to consume when explaining this one.
 However, it’s great to set the expectation early as now.
 The MV Agusta Brutale 1000 RR is a premium naked bike.
 It costs twice as much as the other bikes on this list, and that’s important something to consider.
+The MV Agusta Brutale 1000 RR costs £32,000 and produces 205bhp, making it a high-performance option for those willing to invest.

 This power-packed bike is a true Super Naked bike.
 It has a 1000cc engine replacing the discontinued 160 BPH 1090RR a few years back.
 Now it powers through with a 208 BPH from a transverse four-cylinder, all-new chassis.
 It also has a very sleek styling and even more fire than it already had before.
 The cycle parts, such as the electronic Ohlins forks and Brembo Stylema brakes, only add to the overall value of the bike.
 With that said, the electronics package of the bike is completely out of this world.
 It has a full-color TFT screen as well as aerodynamic ‘winglets’.